feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 ### Streaming

-Several streaming technologies have become popular over the past couple of years.
-Apache Storm was the progenitor but is relatively uncommon nowadays.
+Apache Storm was the streaming progenitor but is less common nowadays.
 Contenders:

 |Name|Notes|
 |----|-----|